maatthc/insomnia-plugin-auth0/README.md

 ## TODO

-- [ ] Check if we need to refresh 'manually' the access token
+- [x] Check if we need to refresh 'manually' the access token: Nope
 - [ ] Add Request Auto retry on Login
 - [ ] Add better httpServer responses: perhaps use Insomnia's welcome animated background
 - [ ] Check for msg: Auth0 configuration changed